trophoria/trophoria/docs/wiki/3-fork-pr-workflow.md

 - `feature`: If you want to implement a function which adds content to the repository.
 - `bugfix`: If you want to fix an existing feature which has some bugs in it.

 The name of the branch is already defined in the issue or project task, so add this behind your type prefix.
-If you want to implement something entierely new, please create an issue before creating a pull request.
+If you want to implement something entirely new, please create an issue before creating a pull request.
 You can read more about this in another article.

 Always check, that your branch names follow this structure:
 - `{type}/{name}` while type is either `feature` or `bugfix` and the name as defined in the issue or task

-To create a new beanch and start working on it:
+To create a new branch and start working on it:

 ```bash
 # Checkout the main branch - you want your new branch to come from production main